paulrobertlloyd/paulrobertlloyd-v3/source/essays/_pages/biege_to_bondiblue.markdown

 ## The Apple II
 The introduction of the Apple II in 1977 was the first step in changing this view.
 This was basically an improved version of the Apple I with a couple of additions.
 It also differed by enclosing the circuitry in a case.
 Made of plastic, this was the first personal computer to do so.

-{% figure "Image taken from an Apple II Advertisement" %}
+{% figure caption:'Image taken from an Apple II Advertisement' %}
 ![The Apple II](/assets/images/essays/beige_to_bondiblue/apple_ii_promotion.jpg)
 {% endfigure %}